1977 American League Championship Series

-The 1977 American League Championship Series was a five-game series played between October 5 and 9, 1977, between the Eastern division champion New York Yankees and the Western division champion Kansas City Royals.
+The 1977 American League Championship Series was a five-game series in Major League Baseball's 1977 postseason played between October 5 and 9, 1977, between the Eastern division champion New York Yankees and the Western division champion Kansas City Royals.

 The games were played at Yankee Stadium (Games 1–2), and Royals Stadium (3–5).
 The Yankees took the series 3–2, and defeated the Los Angeles Dodgers in the 1977 World Series to take the title.
 Kansas City was given home-field advantage as it rotated back to the Western division; the Royals held a 102–60 record to the Yankees' 100–62 record.

 History

 This was the second straight year in which the Royals and the Yankees squared off in the ALCS.
 The year before in the 1976 ALCS, the Yankees took the series in five games on a Chris Chambliss home run in the ninth inning of Game 5.

 This series, they would again win it in their last at bat.